stephen-slm/samsung-tv-api/README.md

 This project is a library for remote controlling Samsung televisions via a TCP/IP connection.

 It currently supports modern (post-2016) TVs with Ethernet or Wi-Fi connectivity.
 They should be all models with TizenOs.

 ## Install

 ## Usage

-### Basic Setup
+### Basic Setup & Usage

 ```go
 config := helpers.LoadConfiguration()